 Time of the soak:

-I always fry Frnch toast in butter.
-I think this is obvious to everyone, and I have served these delicous savoury toasts slices with baby spinach leaves and a scatter of micro herb leaves which is lovely.
+I always fry French toast in butter.
+I think this is obvious to everyone, and I have served these delicious savoury toasts slices with baby spinach leaves and a scattering of micro herb leaves which is lovely.
 A few slices of crispy bacon and a soft poached egg would not go amiss here either.

 Perfect for a decadent breakfast of brunch.